 Warranty bonds are popular in the construction industry because they provide valuable benefits for all parties.

-- Project owners enjoy long term assurance that any defects in the finished project will either be corrected by the builder, or they will receive financial compensation.
+• Project owners enjoy long-term assurance that any defects in the finished project will either be corrected by the builder, or they will receive financial compensation.

-- Sureties can put their capital to work at relatively low risk, with a good return on continuing bond premiums.
+• Sureties can put their capital to work at relatively low risk, with a good return on continuing bond premiums.

-- Contractors can win preference over competitors based on their financial commitment to the bond and with the expectation that this job will continue their reputation for strong performance and finished quality.
+• Contractors can win preference over competitors based on their financial commitment to the bond and with the expectation that this job will continue their reputation for strong performance and finished quality.

-A win-win-win arrangement.
+It’s a win-win-win arrangement.